The Art of Code generation with Cline (Claude + OpenAI)

 Example Prompt:

 The clearer your prompt, the better the code you'll get.
-Avoid ambiguity to get accurate results.
-Claude-Dev sometimes tries to rationalise changes it thinks are safe to make; explicit instructions help prevent unintended changes.
+Avoid ambiguity to achieve accurate results.
+Claude-Dev sometimes tries to rationalize changes it thinks are safe to make; explicit instructions help prevent unintended changes.

 Example: